johnedmiston/voldata/README.md

 5. **Navigate**: Use pagination controls to browse large datasets
 6. **Edit Profiles**: Click "View Profile" to edit volunteer information
 7. **Add Volunteers**: Click "Add New Volunteer" to create new records

+## Duplicate Checking

+The system automatically prevents duplicate records during import:

+- **Exact Duplicates**: Records with identical data in all fields are ignored
+- **Email/Phone Duplicates**: Records with existing email or phone numbers are flagged
+- **Import Report**: After each import, a detailed report shows:
+  - Total records processed
+  - New records inserted
+  - Duplicates found
+  - Identical records ignored

+This ensures data integrity and prevents accidental re-imports of the same data.

 ## Technical Details